NCERT Solutions for Class 9 Science Chapter 7 Motion - Free PDF

 (a) The given situation is possible.

-When an object is thrown upwards (under gravity only), it reaches to a maximum height where its velocity becomes zero.
+When an object is thrown upwards (under gravity only), it reaches a maximum height where its velocity becomes zero.
 However, it still has an acceleration acting in the downward direction (acceleration due to gravity).

 Q 9.(b) State which of the following situations are possible and give an example for each of these: an object moving with an acceleration but with uniform speed.